 In all honesty, I love being busy.
 I never like wasting a single day or even an hour.
 I want to accomplish something and make my time worth it.
-But, it can get hectic when finding time to write.
-This is true not just for me, but for other writers as well.
+But it can get hectic when finding writing time.
 It’s difficult to find time to write without interruptions – but it’s not impossible.

-I’ve found that the best way to find time is to start with how you write.
-For example, oddly enough, I find that I write better after dinner.
-Most of the time, I’m sitting on the floor beside my desk and my bed.
+The best way to find time is to start with how you write.
+For example, I write better after dinner.
+Most of the time, I sit on the floor between my desk and my bed.
 The darker the night, the better I write.
 But I’m not as good after about one a.m.
 Even to me, there’s a limit.
-Figuring out if you’re a morning, afternoon, or night writer helps picking a time to write.
+Figuring out if you’re a morning, afternoon, or night writer helps when picking a time to write.

 Second, writing is something you have to push yourself to do.
-I set aside time every day to write either for this blog, my novel, short stories to be published (coming soon if I make it), or for a college class.
-Writing is writing and I always find time for it.
+I set aside time every day to write for either this blog, my novel, short stories, or a college class.
+If I don’t push myself, it doesn’t happen.

-If no time is possible, I still find small amounts of time to write.
+If not, I still find small amounts of time to write.
 For example, I write on my phone while on break at work.
-If I’m the passenger in a car ride, I’ll pull out my phone and write sometimes.
+If I’m a passenger in a car, I’ll pull out my phone and write sometimes.

 Time is difficult, but we can make it work.
 Do what you love.
 Go write.
 You can do it.